axhse/password-checker/storage/README.md

 ## About

-The package implements a file storage for password leak records provided by [HaveIBeenPwned](https://haveibeenpwned.com/).
+The package implements file storage for password leak records provided by [HaveIBeenPwned](https://haveibeenpwned.com/).
 There are two implementations available:

-1. `TextPwnedStorage` - stores ranges in 1048576 separated by prefix text files
+1. `TextPwnedStorage` - stores ranges in files separated by prefix text files (with each file containing ranges within a span of 1048576).
-2. `BinaryPwnedStorage` - stores records in optimized by memory binary format

-`BinaryPwnedStorage` uses 40-50% less memory compared to `TextPwnedStorage`, but updates about 10-20% slower
+2. `BinaryPwnedStorage` - stores records in an optimized binary format, resulting in 40-50% less memory usage compared to `TextPwnedStorage`, albeit with updates about 10-20% slower.

 ## Usage

-Binary storage creation:
+Creating a binary storage instance:
 ```python
 from storage.models.settings import (
     NumericType,